dsanson/termpdf/README.md

 w3m-imgcat
 ----------

-If you want to try out the experimental w3m-imgcat support, be sure you have `w3m-img` for debian or `imgcat` for arch installed.
+If you want to try out the experimental w3m-imgcat support, be sure you have `w3m-img` for debian or `w3m-imgcat` for arch installed.

 Here is a screenshot of the best results I can get using w3m-imgcat on linux 6.3.3: